lorenzodelmedico/PokemonWorld/README.md

 A modern Pokémon encyclopedia with real-time search, advanced filters, and detailed analytics.

+Expect a cool website, maybe not as cool as defined tho, don't expect any python method.
+This is the way.

 ## ✨ Features
 - ⚡ Instant search with debounce
 - 🌓 Auto-switching dark/light mode